vinaygitty/Algos/README.md

 ## Contents:
-Following are some of my Algorithm excercises from AlgoExpert / LeetCode
+Following are some of my Algorithm excercises from AlgoExpert / LeetCode in Java language.